renderpci/dedalo/docs/publication_api/publication_api.md

 You will see the Swagger interface ready to be used.

 !!! warning
-    If you have problems with getting data review the [public api configuration](server_config_api.md),and MariaDB / MySQl installation.
+    If you have problems with getting data review the [public api configuration](server_config_api.md),and MariaDB / MySQL installation.

 ![Server API UI](assets/20230408_213159_server_api_ui.png)